bitaxeorg/bonanza-bridge-fw/README.md

 # Build the latest firmware:
 cargo build --release

-# Build, program, and attach to the device:
+# Build, program, and attach to the device with RTT for debugging:
 cargo run --release

 # Just flash the device, don't attach to RTT: